N-Ramoji/N-Ramoji-M1-Ctutorial-Project/1-Requirements/README.md

 # DESIGN PROCESS:

-⚫The tool used for writing the code in this project is visual studio code.
+* The tool used for writing the code in this project is visual studio code.